RitwikGanguly/Statistics_DataScience/README.md

 ---
 # Inferential Statistics

-Certainly!
-Here's an explanation of inferential statistics in Markdown format, along with a comparison to descriptive statistics:

----

-## Inferential Statistics

 Inferential statistics is a branch of statistics that involves drawing conclusions or making inferences about a population based on a sample of data.
 Unlike descriptive statistics, which focus on summarizing and describing the characteristics of a dataset, inferential statistics aim to generalize and make predictions about larger populations using sample data.
 Inferential statistics plays a crucial role in decision-making, hypothesis testing, and making predictions based on limited data.
 It's an essential tool for researchers and analysts aiming to make broader conclusions from their observations.

 ### Key Aspects of Inferential Statistics